Będzin: Jewish community

 Until World War II, Będzin had a vibrant Jewish community.
+Bedzin was known as "Yerushalayim de Zeglembie" ("Jerusalem of Zagłębie).
 According to the Russian census of 1897, out of the total population of 21,200, Jews constituted 10,800 (around 51% percent).
 According to the Polish census of 1921 the town had a Jewish community consisting of 17,298 people, or 62.1 percent of its total population.
 In September 1939, the German Army (Wehrmacht) overran this area, followed by the SS death squads (Einsatzgruppen), who burned the Będzin synagogue and murdered 200 Jewish inhabitants.
 A Będzin Ghetto was created in 1942.
-Eventually, in the summer of 1943, most of the Jews in Będzin were deported to the nearby German Auschwitz concentration camp.
-Since Będzin was one of the last Polish communities to be liquidated, there are a relatively large number of survivors from there, and an extensive collection of their personal photographs were recovered, offering photographic insight into the pre-war life there.
+Eventually, in the summer of 1943, most of the Jews in Będzin were deported to Auschwitz concentration camp.
+After World War II, the Mizrachi synagogue was used as a storage room by residents of the building until its discovery by a member of the city council who became interested in preserving the city's Jewish heritage.
+The synagogue has since been renovated and is open to visitors who register in advance.
+Close by is another synagogue, Brama Cukerman (Cukerman's Gate), which had been turned into a residential apartment and has also been restored.